caltechlibrary/dataset/libdataset/libdataset.3.md

 If the "header row" value is 1 a header row of labels is included, otherwise it is only the values of returned in the grid.

+## get_versioning

+get_version will get the dataset "versioning" setting.

-## get_version
+## set_versioning

-get_version will get the dataset "version" used to create or manage the collection.
-To get the metadata version of the collection itself see codemeta.json in the collection's root folder.
+This will setting the versioning on a collection.
+The settings can be "", "none", "patch", "minor", "major".